0ptim/dmc-universe-projects/field_descriptions.md

   - Here you can add the YouTube video ID of the interview with the InTheMarket podcast
   - The video will be embedded on the project page
   - You can contact us via our [Telegram group](https://t.me/DMC_Universe), if you'd like to be interviewed
+- `SpotlightXSpaceURL`
+  - The direct URL to the X Space of your project's spotlight
+- `SpotlightXSpaceAudiofile`
+  - The file name of the audio file of your project's spotlight
+  - Needs to be mp3
+  - Needs to be placed in the `/spaces` folder
-- `links`
+- `SpotlightBlogpostURL`
-  - This is an array of links to your project
-  - Each link is an object, which is described in the [link field](#link-field) section
+  - The direct URL to the blog post of your project's spotlight
 - `status`
   - This is the status of the project
   - Possible values are: